-Oats are food for the nerves; perfect for all situations in which the nerves are under strain or recovering from excessive periods of stress.
+Oats are perfect for all situations in which the nerves are under strain or recovering from excessive periods of stress.

 Wild oat is a plant native to most of Europe.
 It is a tall plant, reaching heights of up to 1-1.5 metres with grass-like stems and leaves.
 Its characteristic seeds hang down from thin but tough stems that emerge from the top of the plant.
 These plants can be found most commonly in field margins of arable crops and in hedgerows and meadows.
 Oats have been cultivated for hundreds of years and there are now about 25 commercial varieties.
 The parts of the plant used medicinally are the grains, immature seeds (milky oats), leaf & stem (oatstraw).